FIWARE/tutorials.Accessing-Context/README.md

 }
 ```

 The `error` object in the `catch` method hold the error response.
-This is then displayed on the front end.
+This is then displayed on the frontend.

 ### Aggregating Products and Inventory Items